bidpl/cs225-finalProj-weLuv391/results.md

 ## Kruskal's:

 We then wrote a Minimum Spanning Tree algorithm which could span the graph for our dataset.
 Between Prim’s and Kruskal’s algorithms, we ultimately settled on implementing Kruskal’s due to the fact that our later-mentioned A* algorithm shares many components to Prim’s, so we wanted some added variety.
 Here, Kruskal’s algorithm sorts the edges of the graph in increasing order of weight, and adds them to the minimum spanning tree starting from the lowest weights, while skipping over values which would lead to a cycle creation.
 Once all of the edges have been added, the algorithm terminates, returning the MST.
-Once again since this was an algorithm, it was not too difficult at all to be implemented, especially since we went with the sorted list method where we just altered our operator < function for edges in order to use std::sort on a vector of edges.
-We also had to implement the Disjoint Set code we used in mp_mazes in order to measure whether or not we have visited every node by creating a set of nodes everytime we connect them using an edge.
+Once again since this was  a simple algorithm that was not too difficult at all to be implemented.
+Especially since we went with the sorted list method where we just altered our operator< function for edges in order to use std::sort on a vector of edges.
+We also already implemented the Disjoint Set code we used in mp_mazes, so that made our lives easier.

+>Refer to the Image in Graph Data Structure for Kruskal's output<br>

 ### Testing: